oasp/oasp4js/README.md

 Getting Started
 ---
-To get started you simply need to create specific folder structure, clone repositories and set up tomcat server
+To get started you simply need to create specific folder structure, clone repositories for server writen in java, clone repositories for client and set up tomcat server.